mpirotaiswilton-IW/Solace-Person-Springboot/README.md

 <# Windows #>
 .\mvnw clean package
 ```
-* Change directory to `<Directory where Github repo is located>/Solace-Person-Springboot/person_publisher` and run the command above.

-* Change directory to `<Directory where Github repo is located>/Solace-Person-Springboot/person_subscriber` and run the command above.

 3. Once both builds are successful, run this command to deploy them along with an event broker: